Lavonia697/child-wellness-data-analysis/README.md

 ---

 ## Project Overview
-This project analyses child health, well-being, and school performance data collected from multiple sources including schools, clinics, and community programs.
+This project analyzes child health, well-being, and school performance data collected from multiple sources such as  schools, clinics, and community programs.

 The goal is to demonstrate strong data entry practices, data cleaning, and exploratory analysis using Microsoft Excel, with a focus on producing accurate, decision-ready insights for NGO and public-sector stakeholders.